 The importance of teaming up with third parties: The hydrological aspects are not dealt by Météo-France but by another specialized administration (Directorate of the Environment, Development and Housing — DEAL in French) which is in charge of its own specific warning system for the different river catchments on the island (Vigicrues).
 This impact-based flash flood warning system is however operated in close collaboration between DEAL and Météo-France.
 High resolution rainfall forecasts are integrated as an input of the flood warning system, which integrates local people experience, direct information from civil protection, altitude of roads, urbanized areas.
 During TC event hydrological forecasters are located in Météo-France premises in order to guarantee the consistency of meteorological forecast and hydrological predictions.

-As regards coastal impacts, the high swell warnings formerly disseminated have now been replaced by warnings of coastal submersion.
-Probabilistic forecast of cyclone-induced coastal submersion now routinely produced by Météo-France are an input of the warning system.
+As regards coastal impacts, the high swell warnings formerly disseminated have now been replaced by warnings of coastal inundation.
+Probabilistic forecast of cyclone-induced coastal inundation now routinely produced by Météo-France are an input of the warning system.

 1.5 Hong Kong China — Some tips on MHEWS and DRR in the face of a super typhoon

 Super Typhoon Mangkhut in 2018 posed the biggest threat to Hong Kong, China in recent years.
-At the same time, Mangkhut offered an excellent example showcasing how zero causality could still be achieved in a highly developed and densely populated city such as Hong Kong when exposed to extremely high winds, heavy rain and record-breaking storm surge impacts.
+At the same time, Mangkhut offered an excellent example showcasing how zero causalty could still be achieved in a highly developed and densely populated city such as Hong Kong when exposed to extremely high winds, heavy rain and record-breaking storm surge impacts.
 One week before the hit, the HKO, the official Weather Service in Hong Kong) has proactively blown the whistle and started various communication approaches to raise the awareness of not only the public but also the HKSAR Government, among other key partners such as the mass media.
 Closer to the warning time, strategic social media posts with short videos on multi-hazards and potential impacts to Hong Kong were pushed to mobile devices in order to escalate public awareness and call for preparedness.

 Government-wide joint press conference on Super Typhoon Mangkhut was held two days before its closest approach in order to forewarn the public on the one hand and guarantee the government’s readiness on the other.
 One day later, several government bureau/departments including HKO appeared on radio programmes to urge the public to get prepared for Mangkhut (Figure 1.5-1).
 Together with the emergency response and rescue actions laid down in the contingency plan of the government, the people of Hong Kong knew exactly what to do and what to not even attempt.
 Through years of education and “rehearsals” on a yearly basis, Hong Kong survived through the devastating impacts of Mangkhut.
 Post-Mangkhut, HKO initiated and sustained an ongoing effort of crowd sourcing photos and videos on TC (TC) impacts, including a dedicated webpage “Interactive Map of Storm Damage by Mangkhut” (Figure 1.5-2) and new mobile app feature “My Weather Observation”.
 Subsequently, research studies on Mangkhut continued covering not only scientific but also economic impacts aspects.
 According to a joint study by HKO and the Hong Kong Federation of Insurers, the estimated direct economic loss due to Mangkhut in Hong Kong is about HKD 4.60 billion (or USD 0.6 billion)!